Day 171: Love

 Also, once again, the time skip implies Roxas and Xion haven’t spoken to one another for half a month.
 Don’t get me wrong: that happens, that’s life.
 But it still strikes me that the script intended them to be apart only for so long.
-You can tell many of these major plot points were written when the game was still supposed to have 358 missions.
-I wish it did seem like they were apart for a long time and that was the point, because that really is how life and friendship work sometimes, but it just… doesn’t feel like the intent, somehow?
+I wish it did seem like they were apart for a long time and that was the point, because that really is how life and friendship work sometimes and it would nice to see it represented that way, but it just… doesn’t feel like the intent, somehow?
 I admit that the feeling is probably coming from the fact that this timekeeping problem keeps cropping up, time and time again.

 Also, I’d like to point out that the film is glossing over this Roxas and Xion are avoiding one another plotline, like it has so many others.
 It glosses over so many plotlines that it’s hard to believe it still manages to total three and a half hours.
 Where’s all the content coming from?

 It seems Roxas is asking around the Grey Area about Xion, who has already left on her mission.
 Axel even saying “What, man, you missed her again?”
 If you talk to Xigbar, he’ll recover his enthusiasm for putting you through your hoops in Phil’s Training, and will ask you to score 130 in the Soldier training for a Blazing Gem.